-In addition to offering a free legal consultation, our firm does not charge up-front costs or attorneys fees.
+In addition to offering a free legal consultation, our firm does not charge upfront costs or attorney fees.
 We work on a contingency fee agreement.
 Under this arrangement, fees and expenses associated with your claim are deducted from any award or settlement you may receive.
-Therefore, you will never owe costs or attorneys fees unless the attorney we recover compensation for you through an award or settlement.
+Therefore, you will never owe costs or attorneys fees unless we recover compensation for you through an award or settlement.

 Medical malpractice actions are usually complex, time-intensive, and expensive.
 Thus, before representing a client, we conduct a thorough investigation of your claim.
 The initial vetting process used to evaluate medical malpractice claims will usually include: